-Cambodia’s Fake Orphanages Deemed ‘Modern Day Slavery’
+Cambodia’s Fake Orphanages Deemed ‘Modern-Day Slavery’

 These orphanages manage to make a profit by two avenues.
 The first is selling trinkets to passers-by.
 After a purchase, the children line up and sing songs, like “You Raise Me Up.”

-However, it is unlikely that much of the revenue benefits the children; Little Angels Orphanage claims that children receive 20%, with the other 80% going to operational costs, though this has not been verified.
+However, it is unlikely that much of the revenue benefits the children; Little Angels Orphanage claims that children receive 20 percent, with the other 80 percent going to operational costs, though this has not been verified.

 However, even more damaging is the practice of “voluntourism.”
 This recent phenomenon involves tourists seeking out philanthropic experiences, often at cost.
-The trend is particularly rampant in Australia, where 57% of universities advertise volunteer opportunities at these orphanages, per The Guardian.
+The trend is particularly rampant in Australia, where 57 percent of universities advertise volunteer opportunities at these orphanages, per The Guardian.
 The orphanages are naturally often the subjects of fundraising efforts by well-meaning students.

 In Cambodia, calling for an end to “orphanage tourism,” which harms children & enables exploitation. http://t.co/oGFvuOqct3 via @Guardian